Conceptual Schema Inference for Tabular Datasets using Large Language Models: Related Work

-Instead of inferring schemas to which the original data must conform, several proposals aim to infer concise summaries that highlight the primary concepts represented in the data sets~\cite{DBLP:journals/pvldb/YangPS09,DBLP:conf/vldb/YuJ06a}.
+In contrast with approaches that infer schemas to which the original data must conform, several proposals aim to infer concise summaries that highlight the primary concepts represented in the data sets~\cite{DBLP:conf/vldb/YuJ06a,DBLP:journals/pvldb/YangPS09}.
 Such approaches may take as input a target size for the inferred schema, in which case the objective is then to identify the most representative datasets, which may be those that are extensively connected to others.
-Although not explicitly on schema inference, ALITE~\cite{DBLP:journals/pvldb/KhatiwadaSGM22} constructs a {\it full disjunction} over tables by identifying equivalent columns and producing a unified integration schema.
-Unlike our approach, which infers a fine-grained, hierarchical schema, ALITE maps all datasets into a single flat table.
-A related area uses LLMs for domain modelling~\cite{DBLP:conf/er/ProkopSSKN24,DBLP:conf/er/SilvaMCKP24}, though building on textual descriptions of domains, rather than collections of tables.

-In relation to other work on schema inference, our approach is distinctive in several respects: (i) there is no other approach that focuses on inferring a conceptual schema over heterogeneous tabular datasets; and (ii) we assume that datasets may use highly inconsistent terminologies and representations, and use LLMs to account for such heterogeneity.
+Although not explicitly on schema inference, ALITE supports the generation of a {\it full disjunction} of a collection of underlying tables~\cite{DBLP:journals/pvldb/KhatiwadaSGM22}.
+In essence, ALITE identifies the set of equivalent columns across a collection of tables, and then derives the {\it full disjunction}; this involves taking the outer union, and then looking for maximally integrated tuples.
+Thus ALITE generates and populates an integration schema for a collection of tables.
+ALITE therefore shares with this paper the goal of producing a schema that spans multiple underlying tables.
+However, the approach differs from ours in mapping all datasets to a single table for integration, whereas we infer a much more granular schema.